mevorahde/NFL_Pool_Automation/README.md

 - Always restore from backup before testing new logic.
 - Normalize merge keys and log diagnostics before/after merge operations.
 - Archive logs weekly and purge older ones to keep the system lean.
 - Validate Excel updates with test data before deploying.
+- Confirm `game_day` is timezone-localized before filtering or locking spreads.

 📌 Future Enhancements
 - More test cases as the script is run over the course of one or many seasons.